Dr. Robert Hosler - Surgeon of University Hospitals

 12321 Lake Shore Boulevard and Bratenahl Place

 Dr. Robert Hosler was an expert on resuscitation.
-As a University Hospitals Surgeon, he helped create the first course in cardiac resuscitation for physicians.
-He traveled to other cities and to Europe and South America to explain the techniques.
-He published “A Manual on Cardiac Resuscitation,” a basic text that was translated into many languages.
+As a University Hospitals Surgeon, he helped create the first course in cardiac resuscitation for physicians and traveled to Europe and South America to explain the techniques.
+Robert published “A Manual on Cardiac Resuscitation,” a primary text translated into many languages.
 He was one of the first American doctors to visit Soviet Union medical facilities after the onset of the Cold War.

 He maintained an office at the Carnegie Medical Building at East 105th Street and Carnegie Avenue but was called upon to practice surgery at hospitals throughout Cuyahoga and surrounding counties.

 Dr. Hosler was elected to serve on Bratenahl Village Council beginning in 1960.
-He served for 10 years until he resigned in 1969 and was replaced by Bruce Dunn.
+He served for ten years until he resigned in 1969, being replaced by Bruce Dunn.

 Dr. Robert Marshall Hosler Sr. was born on October 26, 1906.
 Ancestors on both sides of his family had been colonial settlers in Maryland and Pennsylvania.

 When Robert was a child, his family vacationed on Stag Island on the St. Clair River.
 He developed a love for the water and Great Lake ships.
 In 1925, he spent part of the summer as a deckhand on the William Edenborn, one of the freighters buried under 39-feet of dredging from the Cuyahoga River that formed Dyke 14 in Gordon Park.

 Dr. Robert Marshall Hosler attended the University of Michigan and Western Reserve University Medical School.

 Hosler’s first wife, Eleanor, was born on June 8, 1908.
 They had two children: Robert Marshall Jr., born on January 3, 1942, and Martha (Durey).